ankumar/architecture/README.md

 Reimagined Company as a system with full observability starting with developer community

-* With naming & sub-domains As Backyard @ Yahoo!, "DevOps Platform" @hundreds of other organizations, Backstage @Spotify, Runway @American Airlines... - https://engineering.atspotify.com/2021/03/16/happy-birthday-backstage-spotifys-biggest-open-source-project-grows-up-fast/
+* With naming & sub-domains As Backyard@Yahoo!, "DevOps Platform"@hundreds of other organizations, Backstage@Spotify, Runway@American Airlines... - https://engineering.atspotify.com/2021/03/16/happy-birthday-backstage-spotifys-biggest-open-source-project-grows-up-fast/

 # Learn